NCA Founding Document, Section 18.06 Healthcare

 At the same time, the NCA acknowledges that Canada’s universal healthcare system is in a financial crisis through inefficiency, bureaucratic waste and control, and in the federal and provincial governmental authorities and hospitals.
 In addition, the healthcare system is under additional strain and demand by new immigrants, including illegal migrants, having access to the healthcare system.
 The NCA is committed to addressing the healthcare system by dealing with its root inefficiencies.

 In order to achieve this vision, the National Citizens Alliance supports the following:

 ● Upholding the constitutional arrangement that gives the provinces jurisdiction over healthcare in Canada, while providing more oversight over healthcare providers

-● Amending the Canada Health Act to allow for a private healthcare system that will run adjacent to the public healthcare system.
+● Amending the Canada Health Act to allow for a private healthcare system that will run adjacent to the public healthcare system, while keeping at distance insurance corporations.
 We believe that this two-tiered system will save lives, reduce the cost of and burden put on public healthcare, and reduce wait times for public healthcare

 ● Prohibiting new immigrants including illegal migrants access to public healthcare for a minimum of five years from their first entry into Canada

 ● Working with the provinces to address the healthcare financial crisis without using more tax dollars to solve the issues